drkarl/shopbuilder-infra/docs/stripe-payments.md

 3. **Use HTTPS** - All webhook endpoints must use TLS
 4. **Store secrets securely** - Use SOPS encryption, never commit plaintext
 5. **Limit retry attempts** - Stripe retries failed webhooks for up to 3 days
+6. **Implement idempotency in webhook handlers** - Webhook handlers must be idempotent to avoid duplicate processing.
+Store processed webhook event IDs (e.g., in a database) and skip events that have already been processed.
+This prevents duplicate order fulfillment or other side effects if Stripe retries the same event.

 ## Monitoring